-Women play an active role today in most occupations, but it hasn’t always been easy, especially in technical fields. is an overview of the UK initiatives since the 1970’s designed to encourage girls and women into non-traditional jobs.
+Women play an active role today in most occupations, but it hasn’t always been easy, especially in technical fields.
+Women in Science, Engineering and Technology is an overview of the UK initiatives since the 1970’s designed to encourage girls and women into non-traditional jobs.

 - This review has been accepted for publication in The Computer Journal